liammagee/dissertation-lifecycle/README.md

   - `python manage.py seed_templates`
   - Create users again (e.g., `python manage.py createsuperuser` or `bootstrap_local`).
 - Option B — drop DB file and re‑init:
-  - Stop the server.
+  - Stop the dev server if running: press Ctrl+C in the terminal where `python manage.py runserver` is running.
+    - If it was started in the background, stop it with `pkill -f "manage.py runserver"` (macOS/Linux).
   - Delete `db.sqlite3` (and optionally the `uploads/` folder).
-  - `python manage.py migrate`
+  - Recreate schema: `python manage.py migrate`
-  - `python manage.py seed_templates`
+  - Seed templates: `python manage.py seed_templates`
-  - Recreate users.
+  - Recreate users (e.g., `python manage.py createsuperuser` or `bootstrap_local` or `create_samples`).

 Postgres
 - Drop and recreate the database using your preferred method, then: